JiaoMaWHU/JNetLib/README.md

 # JThreadPool
-Simple multithreaded network library in C++11
+A simple linux thread pool library in C++11